This walkthrough of the ARENA interface will show the main features of the ARENA when used in Virtual Reality (VR).

 The link above will open in a new tab.
 Since ARENA is a collaborative, multi-user environment, you may see other people there.
 Say Hi!

 ARENA uses the concept of scenes to separate content.
 In a Virtual Reality (VR) environment, you can imagine each scene as a separate room.
-See the ARENA Overview to learn more.
+See the ARENA Tutorial to learn more.

 When you first enter the ARENA, there will be a screen asking you to sign in.
 You can use your Google account, which will automatically set your name to the name used in your Google account (you can change this later).